GLOBAL MARKETS-World stocks claw back losses but set for second weekly fall

 Bitcoin was trading down 3.8 percent, at $7,560.

-Oil prices rose but remained en route for their first week of losses in six, as concerns grew over Russia’s support for an extension of the crude output cuts that have bolstered prices in recent months.
+Oil prices were on track for weekly losses, slipping from two-year highs hit last week on signs that U.S. supply is rising and could potentially undermine OPEC’s efforts to tighten the market.

-U.S. light crude rose 1.6 percent to $56.03 a barrel, but still within its trading range in the past couple of days.
+U.S. light crude stood at $55.53 a barrel, up 0.7 percent on the day but still within its trading range in the past couple of days.
 It was down 2.1 percent on the week.

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets

-Reporting by Ritvik Carvalho and Helen Reid, additional Reporting by Jamie McGeever and Sujata Rao; Editing by Gareth Jones
+Reporting by Helen Reid, Additional Reporting by Jamie McGeever and Sujata Rao; Editing by Toby Chopra